Sources

 • Wall and piece, 2005

-• The big auction firms.
-Forum Auctions, Christies, Sotheby’s, Phillips and Bonhams are experts on Banksy’s studio artwork.
-If they claim that the piece is an authentic Banksy, there are no reasons not to believe them.
-The serious auction houses don’t deal with Banksy street art pieces; they only sell legitimate “indoor” art – prints, multiples and unique works, such as oil paintings and sculptures.
+The big auction firms.
+Christies, Sotheby’s, Phillips, Bonhams and Forum Auctions, are experts on Banksy’s studio artwork.
+If they claim that the piece is authentic Banksy, there are no reasons not to believe them.
+The serious auction houses don’t deal with Banksy street art pieces; they only sell legitimate ‘indoor’ art—prints, multiples, and unique works, such as oil paintings and sculptures.

 • Home Sweet Home – Banksy’s Bristol.
 By Steve Wright & Richard Jones.
 An excellent compilation of Banksy’s early work in Bristol.
 Very well written by two real experts.
 A true gem of a book.
 Considered a reliable source of pictures and information.